Bird Flu Outbreak : Is it safe to consume Poultry meat and egg?

 Precautions to be taken

-• For retail shops , FSSAI has advised not to bring any live or slaughtered / dead poultry birds from the avian influenza outbreak areas in order to prevent the entry of the virus into the food chain.
+• Retail shops: Do not bring live, slaughtered, or dead poultry birds from outbreak areas to prevent the virus entering the food chain.

-• People handling raw meat or any other poultry products should wear gloves, masks and wash their hands properly with water and soap, especially before and after handling the raw poultry and eggs.
-Also avoid contact with bird droppings.
+• Handling raw meat or poultry products: Wear gloves and masks.
+Wash hands thoroughly with soap and water before and after handling raw poultry and eggs.
+Avoid contact with bird droppings.

 References: FSSAI issues a Guidance Document on Safe handling, Processing and Consumption of Poultry Meat and Eggs during Bird Flu Pandemic